MicrosoftDocs/Devices-docs/surface/surface-manage-dfci-guide.md

 - In Endpoint Manager at  devicemanagement.microsoft.com, go to **Devices > Device enrollment > Windows enrollment > Windows Autopilot Devices** and select **Sync**.

- For more information, refer to [Sync your Windows device manually](/intune-user-help/sync-your-device-manually-windows).
+ For more information, see [Sync your Windows device manually](/intune-user-help/sync-your-device-manually-windows).

 > [!NOTE]
 > When adjusting settings directly in UEFI, you need to ensure the device fully restarts to the standard Windows login.